hexydec/htmldoc/docs/mitigating-side-effects.md

 ### Absolute Values in Attribute Selectors

-Selectors that reference an absolute value may no longer work after minification of an HTMLDoc document if the attribute in question is transformed into a shorter form.
+Selectors that reference an absolute value may no longer work after minification of an HTMLdoc document if the attribute in question is transformed into a shorter form.
 Consider the following HTML:

 ```html
 <a href="https://github.com/hexydec">Go to my GitHub Page</a>